THE COMMUNITY BENEFIT FUND

-The island is very fortunate in that a thriving member of our economic sector, Marine Harvest, has generously made £10,000 per annum available for community purposes, to be administered by Colonsay Community Council in consultation with the donor.
-A sub-committee was formed and after much research has concluded that the sum should form the basis of a Common Good Fund.
+The island is very fortunate in that a thriving member of our economic sector, MOWI (formerly Marine Harvest), generously made £10,000 per annum available for community purposes since 2017, to be administered by Colonsay Community Council in consultation with the donor.
+A sub-committee was formed and after much research it was concluded that the sum should form the basis of a Community Benefit Fund.
 The criteria governing that fund were circulated and were adopted at a public meeting on 13th July 2017.
 It should be noted that the criteria are, by design, quite wide and it is fully anticipated that they may be subject to modification in the light of experience; any such modification would be by the Community Council and agreed at a formal meeting, open to the public.

 The intention is that the process will be open, transparent and that in due course all willing members of the community will play a part in the administration of this fund.
 The basic structure is so designed that additional funds from other sources could be administered in the same way, should they become available.

 For convenience, the main core document (CGF Criteria) is reproduced below; it is followed by a further link to the Application Form.
-Comments and requests for further information should be directed at present to Kevin Byrne (CCC) or Richard Buttrick (Sub-committee), although of course more formal arrangements will exist once the sub-committee has become established.
-If you or your organisation wish to apply, please do so as soon as possible; it is hoped to process all applications and to submit recommendations to CCC in consultation with MH in time for awards to be announced at the Community Council meeting at 2pm on August 26th 2017.
+Comments and requests for further information were originally to be directed to Kevin Byrne (CCC) or Richard Buttrick (Sub-committee), although of course this detail changes over time.
+If you or your organisation wish to apply, please just get in touch with any Councillor as soon as possible; it is hoped to process all applications and to submit recommendations to CCC in consultation with MH on a rolling basis, in time for awards to be announced at Community Council meetings once or twice per year.

 The criteria, set out below, will be used to determine which projects should be funded.
-An application form is available from Kevin Byrne or Richard Buttrick.
-Applications will be considerd twice a year, i.e. approximately every six months, with the possiblity of special consideration of urgent applications should the need arise.
+An application form is available from the current Secretary, Colonsay Community Council, or may be dowloaded from this site.
+Applications will be considered twice a year, i.e. approximately every six months, with the possiblity of special consideration of urgent applications should the need arise.
 Applications will be considered on their merits, and only projects meeting certain minimum requirements will be eligible.

-A subcommittee of the CCC including councillors and other residents will consider applications and make recommendations to the CCC and Marine Harvest as to which projects to fund.
+A subcommittee of the CCC including councillors and other residents will consider applications and make recommendations to the CCC and MOWI (Marine Harvest) as to which projects to fund.

 It will not be necessary for all the money to be allocated each year, and the CCC will be able to build a reserve of money for bigger projects.
-The CCC may be able to ask Marine Harvest for an advance of future annual gifts if a big project justifies spending more money than is currently available.
-The community would be consulted before such a request was made by the CCC to Marine Harvest.
+The CCC may be able to ask MOWI (Marine Harvest) for an advance of future annual gifts if a big project justifies spending more money than is currently available.
+The community would be consulted before such a request was made by the CCC to MOWI (Marine Harvest).

 Successful applications may be funded subject to certain conditions, for example reporting back on the success of the project.

-The following criteria apply to all applications for financial assistance from the Colonsay Common Good Fund:-
+The following criteria apply to all applications for financial assistance from the Colonsay Community Benefit Fund:-

-1. The Common Good Fund will be administered with due regard to the interests of the inhabitants of Colonsay.
+1. The Community Benefit Fund will be administered with due regard to the interests of the inhabitants of Colonsay.
 Accordingly, applications must clearly demonstrate that the purpose of the grant is to provide a service or facility that will meet a local need or directly benefit the residents of Colonsay.
-The CCC and Marine Harvest must be satisfied that any and all monies from the Fund meet this requirement, and their decisions in this regard are full and final.
+The CCC and MOWI (Marine Harvest) must be satisfied that any and all monies from the Fund meet this requirement, and their decisions in this regard are full and final.

-2. The Common Good Fund is not an alternative to mainstream Grants Schemes and normally applications to the Fund will only be considered once other sources of funding (where applicable) have been applied for and determined.
+2. The Community Benefit Fund is not an alternative to mainstream Grants Schemes and normally applications to the Fund will only be considered once other sources of funding (where applicable) have been applied for and determined.
 The use of arrangements for “match funding ” is encouraged .

 3. Subject to 1 and 2 above, applications will be considered from individuals and properly constituted voluntary or charitable organisations for funding towards ‘one-off' projects.
 Applications for routine operational costs will not normally be considered.
 Regular applications from organisations will only be considered where such applications form part of a defined development plan or growing project.